john-aja/Bankist/README.md

 ## Features

-The Bank App includes the following features:
+The Bankist includes the following features:

 1. **User Authentication**: Users can securely log in to their accounts using their credentials.